 In terms of elite nights, the 15 nights you earn from the Canadian-issued Marriott Bonvoy American Express Card or Marriott Bonvoy Business American Express Card will count towards your lifetime status totals every year.

 |Credit Card||Best Offer||Value|

-Similarly, your lifetime elite nights also encompass any bonus nights earned from a Double Elite Nights promotion, as well as from Marriott Bonvoy generously depositing extra elite nights into members’ accounts in 2020 and 2021.
+Similarly, your lifetime elite nights also encompass any bonus nights earned from a Double Elite Nights promotion, which typically comes around once a year.

-In terms of status years, it’s my understanding that what counts is the number of years in which you’ve earned status, not the number of years in which you’re enjoying the benefits of status.
+In terms of status years, what counts is the number of years in which you’ve earned status, not the number of years in which you’re enjoying the benefits of status.